 What Is a Game Design Apprenticeship?

-A game design apprenticeship will allow you to work alongside design professionals to develop in-demand skills and qualifications.
-Ideally, this training will transition smoothly into a full-time role after the program.
-Importantly, apprenticeships are generally paid.
-Apprenticeship programs generally last from six months to two years.
+A game design apprenticeship allows you to work alongside design professionals while developing in-demand skills and industry knowledge.
+These programs are generally paid positions and may last anywhere from six months to two years.

 What Does a Game Design Apprentice Do?